Hawks are diurnal birds of prey found in Louisiana and across the United States.

 They are a common sight throughout the state and can often be seen soaring through the sky or perched in trees hunting for prey.

-Sharp-shinned Hawks are one of the smallest types in Louisiana and North America and typically reach lengths between 10-14 inches (25-36 cm).
+Sharp-shinned Hawks are among the smallest types in Louisiana and North America.
+They typically reach lengths between 10 and 14 inches (25 and 36 cm).

-In addition, they also eat insects such as grasshoppers.
-They inhabit many habitats ranging from wooded areas with large trees to remote country regions away from human populations.
+They also eat insects such as grasshoppers.
+They inhabit many habitats, ranging from wooded areas with large trees to remote country regions away from human populations.

 Louisiana has some of the highest populations of these raptors among all states in the US.